Carlos Taberner: 2018: ATP and Grand Slam debut

-Taberner made his ATP Tour debut at the 2018 Open Sud de France in Marseilles where he advanced through 2 qualifying matches to reach the main draw.
-In qualifying, he defeated Benjamin Bonzi 6–2, 6–4 and Marco Trungelliti 4–6, 6–2, 6–4, where he then won his first round match against Norbert Gombos in two tie-breakers 7–6(7–5), 7–6(7–1).
+Taberner made his ATP Tour debut at the 2018 Open Sud de France in Marseille where he advanced through 2 qualifying matches to reach the main draw.
+In qualifying, he defeated Benjamin Bonzi and Marco Trungelliti, where he then won his first round match against Norbert Gombos in two tie-breakers 7–6(7–5), 7–6(7–1).
 His run would end in the second round, as he was defeated by Lucas Pouille in straight sets 1–6, 2–6.

 He made his Grand Slam debut in the main draw at the 2018 French Open as a qualifier where he lost to Stefanos Tsitsipas.

-2021: Challenger tour success, top 100 & Masters debut & first win
+2021: Challenger success, top 100, Masters debut & first win & ATP quarterfinal

 He also qualified for the 2021 French Open where he lost to Roman Safiullin.

 He won his third Challenger title at the 2021 Open du Pays d'Aix defeating Manuel Guinard.
 As a result, he reached a career-high ranking of World No. 113 on 21 June 2021.

-He entered the main draw as a direct entry for the first time at the 2021 US Open (tennis) on his debut at this Major.
-He also entered directly into the main draw for his second Masters 1000 of the season and in his career at the 2021 BNP Paribas Open and made it to the second round, recording his first win at this level by defeating fellow Spaniard Jaume Munar.
+He entered the main draw as a direct entry for the first time at the US Open on his debut at this Major.
+In September, he reached his first ATP Tour quarterfinal at the Nur-Sultan Open.
+In October, he also entered directly into the main draw for his second Masters 1000 of the season and in his career at the 2021 BNP Paribas Open in Indian Wells and made it to the second round, recording his first win at this level by defeating fellow Spaniard Jaume Munar.

-In October he won his fourth Challenger at the 2021 Lošinj Open and made his debut in the top 100 at World No. 93 on 25 October 2021.
+He won his fourth Challenger at the 2021 Lošinj Open and made his debut in the top 100 at World No. 93 on 25 October 2021.

-2022: Second ATP 500 win
+2022-2023: Second ATP 500 win, Wimbledon and Top 85 debuts

 He made his debut at the 2022 Australian Open losing to Dominik Koepfer.

 He earned his first and second ATP wins of the season at the 2022 Córdoba Open against 5th seeded Argentinian Federico Delbonis and at the 2022 Chile Open against another Argentine Juan Manuel Cerundolo.

 At the 2022 Barcelona Open Banc Sabadell he earned as a qualifier his second ATP 500 (after the Hamburg European Open in 2021) and biggest win thus far in the season where he bagelled Sebastian Korda in the second set.
+He lost to Félix Auger-Aliassime.
+He reached the top 85 on 23 May 2022.

-He made also his debut at the 2022 Wimbledon Championships where he lost to 15th seed Reilly Opelka.
+In June 2022, Taberner made also his debut at the 2022 Wimbledon Championships where he lost to 15th seed Reilly Opelka.